nxp-mcuxpresso/OpenART/examples/face_recognize/README.md

   2 Connect the debug COM with PC

-  3 Plugin the SD Card, copy the model file , MobileFaceNet_lvgl.py
+  3 Plugin the SD Card, copy the model file , python scripts

-  ​    4 Rename  gender_detect.py to main.py, copy to SD Card.
+  ​    4 Rename  face_recognize.py to main.py, copy to SD Card.

   ​    5 Reset the board, omv thread will run into main.py